Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Macroscopic regime

-First we consider the contribution to the integral \eqref{varform} coming from the region $[-1,1]^{2}$, namely the integral
+First, we consider the contribution to the integral (\ref{varform}) coming from the region $[-1,1]^{2}$, namely the integral

-where $\mathcal{F}_{N}(x_{1},x_{2})$ is defined by \eqref{cfn} and, as in Section 4, for a function $f$, we denote by $\Delta f$ the difference $\Delta f(x) = f(x_{1})-f(x_{2})$.
-By the Plancherel-Rotach asymptotics of Hermite polynomials, we have the bound (as follows from \textit{e.g.} parts (iii) and (v) of Theorem 2.2 in \cite{DKMVZ99})
+where $\mathcal{F}_{N}(x_{1},x_{2})$ is defined by (\ref{cfn}) and, as in Section~\ref{sefouriercoeff}, for a function $f$, we denote by $\Delta f$ the difference $\Delta f(x) = f(x_{1})-f(x_{2})$.
+By the Plancherel--Rotach asymptotics of Hermite polynomials, we have the bound (as follows from, e.g., parts (iii) and (v) of Theorem~2.2 in \cite{DKMVZ99})

-uniformly for $(x_{1},x_{2}) \in [-1,1]^{2}$.
-This implies that the modulus of \eqref{varform2} is bounded by
+uniformly for $(x_{1},x_{2}) \in[-1,1]^{2}$.
+This implies that the modulus of (\ref{varform2}) is bounded by

-The equality in \eqref{explicitint} is a simple exercise involving standard properties of Chebyshev polynomials and we omit the derivation.
+The equality in (\ref{explicitint}) is a simple exercise involving standard properties of Chebyshev polynomials and we omit the derivation.

-Finally consider the contribution to the integral \eqref{varform} from outside the square $[-1,1]^{2}$.
+Finally, consider the contribution to the integral (\ref{varform}) from outside the square $[-1,1]^{2}$.
 For simplicity, consider just the region $1 < x_{1} < \infty$ and $-1<x_{2}<1$, all others being analogous.
 Since $h_{k}(x)$ is uniformly bounded in $k$ and $x$ on the whole real line, we have

 where $\delta>0$ is a constant and $c_{\delta}>0$.
-The last equality in \eqref{lastint} follows from Theorem 5.2.3 (iii) in \cite{PS11}.
-Now we can insert the formula \eqref{airyasy} which holds uniformly on $[1,1+\delta]$.
-The first term in \eqref{airyasy} is bounded in $N$ and $x_{1}$ and so its integral over $[1,1+\delta]$ is bounded in $N$.
+The last equality in (\ref{lastint}) follows from Theorem~5.2.3(iii) in \cite{PS11}.
+Now we can insert the formula (\ref{airyasy}) which holds uniformly on $[1,1+\delta]$.
+The first term in (\ref{airyasy}) is bounded in $N$ and $x_{1}$ and so its integral over $[1,1+\delta]$ is bounded in $N$.
 The third term gives an error of order $1/N$.
 The contribution from the middle term can be explicitly integrated using the substitution $u=N^{2/3}\Phi(x_{2})$:

 where $d_{\delta}>0$.
 A completely analogous argument proves that the integral over the region $\{1<x_{1}<\infty, 1<x_{2}<\infty\}$ is also uniformly bounded in $k$ and $N$, in addition to the remaining $6$ regions that make up $B^{c}$.
-This completes the proof that $\tilde{D}_{N}$ is tight in $V^{(-a)}$ for any $a > 1/2$ and hence completes the proof of Theorem \ref{th:global}.
+This completes the proof that $\tilde {D}_{N}$ is tight in $V^{(-a)}$ for any $a > 1/2$, and hence completes the proof of Theorem~\ref{thglobal}.